PatrikBird/estimate/README.md

 - [ ] vote for a break

 ## Improvements
-- [ ] find a way to improve session management
+- find ways to improve session management
-  - [ ] use sessionStorage instead of localStorage
+  - [x] use sessionStorage instead of localStorage
+  - [ ] if user deletes other user, show input modal
+  - [ ] if user toggles with 'o', reset visuals